-The chemical equilibrium is the state of a chemical system at which a constant concentration of products and reagent is present.
-The reactions, which take place in homogeneous solutions, seem to have come to rest since no changes in concentrations of the participating substances can be determined.
-The substance turnover only occurs on the particle level, which is why it is also referred to as a dynamic equilibrium.
+Chemical equilibrium is the state of a chemical system at which a constant concentration of products and reagents is present.
+Reactions, which take place in homogeneous solutions, seem to have come to rest because no changes in concentrations of the participating substances can be determined.
+Substance turnover occurs only on the particle level, which is why chemical equilibrium is also referred to as dynamic equilibrium.

-This form of the reaction is also known under the term reversible reaction, as it occurs in both directions and simultaneously.
+This form of reaction is also known as a reversible reaction, as it occurs in both directions and simultaneously.
 This condition results in the reaction equation for the reaction type of the equilibrium reaction to contain a double arrow.
-However, reversible reactions can only take place if none of the reaction partners leave the system.
+However, reversible reactions can take place only if none of the reaction partners leave the system.

 Examples of equilibrium reactions

 - Pure water: H2O dissociates into H+ and OH–.
-In pure water, there is equilibrium between H2O and the dissociated ions.
-Its position is very far on the side of H2 and this results in a pH-value of 7.
+In pure water, there is an equilibrium between H2O and the dissociated ions.
+The position is very far on the side of H2, and this results in a pH value of 7.

-- If glucose is solved in water at room temperature, a stable concentration relation results in 63 % β-glucose and 37 % α-glucose.
+- If glucose is dissolved in water at room temperature, a stable concentration relation results in 63 % β-glucose and 37 % α-glucose.

 Requirements of chemical equilibrium

-- Reversible reaction: If the reaction has begun and the first products have formed, an instant and an immediate backward reaction takes place so that the products are decomposed to their original substances again.
-The reaction velocities of the reaction partners adjust due to the back and forth swinging of the reactions until a constant relation of them has developed after a certain period of time.
+- Reversible reaction: If a reaction has begun and the first products have formed, an instant and immediate backward reaction take place so that the products are decomposed to their original substances again.
+The reaction velocities of the reaction partners adjust due to the back and forth swinging of the reactions until a constant relation has developed after a certain period of time.

 - Forward and backward reaction happens simultaneously: dynamic equilibrium.

 - Adjustable from both sides